wp-plugins/wysiwyg-widgets/readme.txt

 = What does this plugin do? =
 This plugin creates a custom post type called "Widget Blocks" so you can create widget content just like you would create posts or pages.
 You can show these "Widget Blocks" by dragging a "WYSIWYG Widget" widget to one of your widget areas and selecting which widget block to display inside it.

+= Where do I create a Widget Block? =
+The plugin adds a menu to the *Pages* menu item.
+Just go to *Pages > Widget Blocks* and start creating beautiful widgets.

 = What does WYSIWYG mean? =
 What You See Is What You Get